-Nick Gillespie is editor-at-large of Reason, the libertarian magazine of "free minds and free markets," co-host of the Reason Podcast, and principal interviewer at Reason TV.
-A two-time finalist for digital National Magazine Awards, he is co-author, with Matt Welch, of “The Declaration of Independents: How Libertarian Politics Can Fix What's Wrong With America.”
-His work has appeared in The New York Times, Wall Street Journal, Washington Post, Time, and he is a frequent guest on CNN, C-SPAN, Fox News, MSNBC, NPR, and other networks.
+Nick Gillespie is the editor-at-large of Reason, the libertarian magazine of "free minds and free markets," and the host of The Reason Interview with Nick Gillespie.
+A two-time finalist for digital National Magazine Awards, he is co-author of “The Declaration of Independents: How Libertarian Politics Can Fix What's Wrong with America.”

 More About Nick Gillespie

 Gillespie and Welch answer the question: What does a libertarian think about the war on drugs and how do we change it?

 Gillespie speaking at an SSDP conference on the topic of What Would a Sensible Drug Policy Look Like, and discussing how drug prohibition functions as a structuring event in American life, forcing all sorts of activity to pay hypocritical and misdirected lip service to a Just Say No mentality.

 Legalize drugs and then tax sales of them.
 And while we're at it, welcome all forms of gambling (rather than just the few currently and arbitrarily allowed) and let prostitution go legit too.

 Why is it that ostensibly pro-drug movies can never quite deliver the goods, can never quite depict drug use as something other than depraved?

 Nick Gillespie critiques Burger King’s recent advertisement, which shows support for the 2015 net neutrality protections.